JetBrains/teamcity-azure-template/README.md

 #### VM Admin Username

-Allows to specify username used to login to virtual machine where TeamCity is running.
+Allows specifying username to login to a virtual machine where TeamCity is running.

 #### SSH Key Data

-Allows to specify [publish ssh key](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/create-ssh-keys-detailed) for user used to connect to virtial machine with TeamCity.
+Allows specifying a [publish ssh key](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/create-ssh-keys-detailed) for the user used to connect to virtial machine with TeamCity.

 #### Database Password

-Allows to speicify password for MySQL database.
+Allows specifying password for the MySQL database.

 ## Configuration

 After deployment you will be able to connect to the `teamcity` virtual machine via SSH.
-In CoreOS TeamCity works as a following systemd service:
+In CoreOS TeamCity works as the following systemd service:

 * `teamcity-server.service` - launches TeamCity server.
 * `teamcity-agent.service` - launches TeamCity agent.